ijimoh200/MPC-for-AUVs_Python-Examples/README.md

 # MPC-for-AUVs_Python-Examples
-This repository provides illustrations of the implementation of the MPC algorithms from Chapter 5 of the book Robust Model Predictive Control for Autonomous Underwater Vehicles.
+This repository provides illustrations of the implementation of the MPC algorithms from Chapter 5 of the book "Robust Model Predictive Control for Autonomous Underwater Vehicles".

+The LPVMPC1 was applied to the Naminow-D AUV used in the book, while LPVMPC2 was applied to the BlueROV2 example to demonstrate the effectiveness of the algorithm even for box-type AUVs.